Ben Stivers

 Ben Stivers is an American musician.
 Stivers records, tours, and collaborates with artists across multiple genres, including jazz, blues, rock, pop, Latin pop, and jazz fusion.
-In June 2019 Ben joined Lyle Lovett and His Large Band on their US tour, playing piano and keyboards.
+In June 2019, Stivers joined Lyle Lovett and His Large Band on their US tour, playing piano and keyboards.

 Early life

 Stivers was born in Indiana but his family moved to Las Vegas when he was four to pursue musical careers.
 His father was the bandleader at UNLV and his mother was a professional violin player.
 Stivers was a devoted classical piano student and earned recognition as a finalist in the prestigious Arnold Bullock National Piano Competition at age 16.
 While attending Chaparral High School (Paradise, Nevada), he took an interest in jazz fusion bands such as the Yellowjackets and Weather Report that drew him to synthesizers and groove.

 Miami

 Stivers moved to Miami in 1986 to pursue a degree in Studio Music and Jazz at the University of Miami Frost School of Music under Vince Maggio.

 In Miami he worked with numerous high-profile artists such as Gloria Estefan, Ricky Martin, Chayanne, Exposé, Jon Secada, Julio Iglesias, Emilio Estefan, Dan Warner, Matchbox 20 and many others.

 A highlight of his Miami years was his collaboration with the Gibb family.
 He has toured and collaborated with Barry Gibb since the early 90s and he played piano and keyboards with the Bee Gees.
-He played on the Bee Gees records This Is Where I Came In and One Night Only (Bee Gees album).
+He played on the Bee Gees records This Is Where I Came In and One Night Only.